When an out-of-home placement has been decided

 If the child has been removed from a State with which Denmark is not cooperating under the conventions, the authorities of that State must be contacted directly.

-If a municipality learns that a child who has been placed in out-of-home care in another State is present in Denmark, the municipality may contact the Danish Ministry of Social Affairs and Senior Citizens for further guidance.
+If a municipality learns that a child who has been placed in out-of-home care in another State is present in Denmark, the municipality may contact the Danish Ministry of Social Affairs and Housing for further guidance.